 The Youth Service committee works to help support young people in our local community by carrying out a programme of activities throughout the year.

-Children singing for children Concerts– early November Taking place over three nights, up to 20 choirs from local primary schools sing songs from around the world.
+Children singing for children Concerts – normally in early November.
+This year’s concerts have been cancelled but schools have already expressed their hopes that it will run again in 2021/ It normally takes place over three nights, with up to 20 choirs from local primary schools singing songs from around the world.
 Each night about 180 children will sing and following individual performances by each school, they join together to form a massed choir for the finale.
-The children are watched by an audience of up to 500 people each night and the funds raised are donated to both International and Oxfordshire Children’s Charities.
+The children are watched by an audience of up to 500 people each night and the funds raised are donated to both Local and International Children’s Charities.

 Young Musician of the Year – heats in January, final in March.
 For over 20 years our club has organized this competition and it has become one of the highlights of the local music scene.
 It gives much pleasure and satisfaction to see young people progress from the junior to the senior sections as the professionalism of their playing abilities increases.
 Many of our winners have gone on to a professional career in Music.
 Some 120 young musicians enter the competition each year which has 20 categories.
 In addition to the Young Musician and Junior Young Musician of the year awards there are 21 other trophies awarded.
 This event receives substantial sponsorship from Banbury Charities.